So-called "xenobots" could replace traditional metal or plastic robots without polluting the planet, but they raise several ethical questions.

 But multicellular life forms synthesized from scratch are still few and far between.
 Also why much of biological development remains a mystery.
 Researchers are still not sure, for example, how tissues, organs and appendages manifest themselves.

 Studying xenobots could certainly help crack that development code.
 But to get there, scientists will first have to experiment.
-Mastering techniques and technologies that they do not fully understand.
-Starting with the machine learning algorithm that designs these life forms.
+Mastering techniques and technologies they don't fully understand.
+Starting from the machine learning algorithm that designs these life forms.

-Bongard and his colleagues recognize the delicacy of their work. "the ethical problem surrounding this issue is not trivial", says the scholar.
-Although the researchers have not yet brought bioethicists to see their research, "It is something that we will have to do.
-It is useful in the framework of the discussion on what to do with this technology"he adds.
-First, however, "we just wanted to show that this was possible".
+Bongard and his colleagues recognize the delicacy of their work. “the ethical problem surrounding this topic is not trivial”, says the scholar.
+Although the researchers have not yet brought bioethicists to see their research, “It's something we'll have to do.
+It's useful as part of the discussion about what to do with this technology."he adds.
+First, however, “We just wanted to show that this was possible.”